Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 Generally, dogs are more easily trained after exercise.
 This is because they’ve already expended their pent-up energy.

-It's true that you can hire a dog trainer for basic obedience.
-But, there are plenty of benefits to training your dog yourself.
-It could be a very fulfilling activity for you and it’s definitely a great bonding experience.
+You can indeed hire a dog trainer for basic obedience.
+But there are plenty of benefits to training your dog yourself.
+It could be a very fulfilling activity for you, and it’s definitely a great bonding experience.

 Dog Toys

-Dog toys may seem like a luxury but they’re actually very important in having a well-behaved dog.
-Generally, it’s recommended for you to have four kinds of toys:
+Dog toys may seem like a luxury, but they’re actually very important in having a well-behaved dog.
+Generally, it’s recommended that you to have four kinds of toys:

-If you’re sharing your home with other people, it’s important to avoid overwhelming the dog.
+If you’re sharing your home with others, avoid overwhelming the dog.

 Keep in mind that simply being in a new place could make them scared and anxious.
-The best way to introduce your new dog to their human family is to gather everyone in one place and keep the dog in a loose leash.
+The best way to introduce your new dog to its human family is to gather everyone in one place and keep the dog on a loose leash.

 Make sure everyone is calm and ask them to wait for the dog to approach them and not the other way around.